shahansa/Gaze_vqa_analysis/README.md

 * `v2_OpenEnded_mscoco_val2014_questions.json` : VQA-V2.0 question data
 * `question_ids.pkl` : Subset of question ids for which to plot attention, numpy array exported into pickle format.

+## Citation and related work
+publication submitted.
+Will be available once review process is completed.